The Sword Coast Adventurer’s Guide Review

 One of my very first posts here was about the needless decimation of Chult and the Chultan peninsula.
 This part of the campaign setting description was both good and problematic.
 I’ll start with the good.
 Chult is described without the racist language used in the past, and explicitly says that the still ruined city of Mezro was waiting for its scattered inhabitants to return and reclaim it.
 That’s good.
 Not so great was the fact that Ubtao, the god over the area, is absent from the deity list.
 Samarach is devoid of details.
 Thindol is still infested with Yuan-ti (no human information at all), and Tashalar is still gone.
 100% gone, no mention of it or its survivors.
 Adding insult to injury, Halruaa, the epicenter of the magical blast that annihilated the region, is back and just fine.
 Once again, the dark skinned denizens of that part of the realm continue to get the short end of the stick.

 Mulhorand gets a special mention here.
 This nation is undermentioned and underused, for good reason.
 It’s got a pretty lame background.
 It was founded by Egyptians (stolen from Earth by magic) who were taken as slaves by Imaskar Empire back in the day.
 Its gods are literally the Egyptian pantheon, and its society is based around a very, very basic understanding of Egyptian culture in the pre-Greek Dynastic eras.
 Basically, it’s a little blob of antique, pulp style racism in the middle of the map.
 It’s also now being directly ruled by its avatars of its gods, making it one of two nations that have that situation, and unlike the other, Unther, there’s no good “fluff” to support it.
-So yeah, that’s so great.
+So yeah, that’s not so great.

 The player race section was a bit of mess after you pushed past Gold Dwarves.
 There was some problematic stuff there, including a serious doubling down on the racist narratives behind Half Elf and Half Orc player races.
 All the problems in the PHB that I mentioned are in full effect here, and it’s still hugely problematic because it reinforces real world stereotypes and narratives around people who have mixed ethnic backgrounds (in particular POC with that background).
 The two races still remain as the only ones without an actual not-quantity related name, and there appears to be no effort to address this.